department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-analysis.md

   - A pair of users wondered about the definition of some of the marriage types
   - Two users stated they didn't know what their service or file was

+   > “Just the VA file number and service number, maybe an explanation for that.
+I don’t know if the service number is the same as your SSN.”

 **4. Checkbox selection:** Participants uniformly understood and accepted the checkbox workflow selection, with 100% quickly selecting the correct choices to complete their given tasks.
 Users moved quickly past the selections task without hesitation.

-One user took exception to the use of "Report" in the labeling of the selections: ”don’t tell me to report.”
+> “...it was self-explanatory whereas the paper form I was not sure."

 One of the tasks (add spouse & child) required multiple selections and posed no problems.
 When asked post-test about submitting multiple workflows together or singly, users unanimously said "multiple."

+One user took exception to the use of "Report" in the labeling of the selections.

+> ”Don’t tell me to report.”

 **5. Confirmation & printing:** As with the introduction page, participants gave generally positive assessments of the confirmation page.
 However, many wanted more assurance that their forms were successfully submitted.
 One user said they would need “proof” when VA “didn’t get their form.”
 Half of users expected to be able view, print and/or download what they submitted, with one user wanting a filled-in version of the 21-686c (eBenefits has this feature).

+> “What I am missing is the form that I can print out that proves that I did it.”

 Several users wanted a dedicated "print" button on-screen.
 Two users wanted assurance as to site and information security on the Confirmation page.

+> “Maybe being able to print it off to save it as a file, people like to have the evidence that they submitted it at this time and this is what I put in there.“

 ## Additional insights
 **Other things we learned:**